 Visa interview is most important part of the whole visa process.
 A successful interview can have greater positive impact in visa grant decision.
 Following are some of the most common mistakes people make during the interview.

 Being prepared for interview can better equip you for the interview.
-A prior research and preparation for commonly asked questions and their appropriate answer will be helpful during the interview.
+A prior research and preparation for commonly asked questions and their appropriate answers will be helpful during the interview.

 It is very important that you provide complete and truthful information.
 Any incomplete/false information can lead to unnecessary delay.
 False information can have severe impact on your future ability to apply for US visa.
 It may also cause you lot of frustration and legal actions against you.

 Must carry all the required documentation with complete and authentic information.
 Read all the prerequisites and prepare all the documents accordingly.
 Keeping your documentation well organized can also leave a positive impression on the consulate officer.

 US consulate has strict methods of payments.
 Make sure you know the method and the exact amount of the applicable fee.
 For example, most US consulates don't accept cash as the payment method and would prefer separate bank drafts for visa application and visa issuance fee.
 Refer to an appropriate source for more detailed information.

 Do not give away any information voluntarily which is not being asked.
 In many cases, people trying to be over confident and over smart give out more detailed answers than is required.
 This may trigger additional related questions which may not work in your favor.